 As it stands right now, vehicular manslaughter ia generally a misdemeanor charge that has a one-year probation and $1,000 fine.
 Senator Steve Gooch, R-Dahlonega, agreed to review the information, but has not agreed to any legislation as of yet.

-The Law Offices of Shane Smith sends their condolences to the family of the man who lost his life in this motorcycle accident, and we remind everyone to not use a cell phone while driving.
+Shane Smith Law sends their condolences to the family of the man who lost his life in this motorcycle accident, and we remind everyone to not use a cell phone while driving.